-What’s going on here?
-Is this a passing phase of childhood and adolescence, or can it become a lifetime habit?
 It’s important to understand that kids don’t engage in wishful thinking on purpose.
 Rather, it’s a type of thinking error that occurs naturally in children and adults alike.
-Here’s example of my own personal wishful thinking, just so you can see how this plays out in the adult world: I frequently tell myself “I’m going to start saving more money” or “I’m going to open a new retirement account this year” but then I don’t put in the work to back it up.
+Here’s an example of my own personal wishful thinking, just so you can see how this plays out in the adult world: I frequently tell myself “I’m going to start saving more money” or “I’m going to open a new retirement account this year” but then I don’t put in the work to back it up.
 Whether you’re a child or an adult, wishing thinking is a false belief about yourself that “It will just all work out” and without any real plan or effort on your part.
 Someone who is engaging in wishful thinking might also let themselves off the hook by saying, “There’s plenty of time to work this out.
 I don’t have to worry about it right now.”

 The key to combatting faulty thinking is having experiences that challenge it.
 By the time we reach adulthood, we have the experience to know the difference between a goal and a wish, and to recognize when what we’re doing isn’t helping us to propel toward our goals.
 In kids, the “magic” behind wishful thinking becomes the vehicle for success rather than hard work and dedication to a goal, and they have a more limited ability to recognize this than we do as adults.